xiaoniuniu89/giglep4/TESTING.md

     - When you click follow, the user is immediately added to your friends and their posts will appear in your feed.
 - As a user, I can DM other users to have a private conversation with them about work or other private matters.
     - From Profile:
-        - On the users' profile, if you are friends, click the chat button available to you.
+        - On the users' profiles, if you are friends, click the chat button available to you.
     - From Inbox:
         - Find the user with whom you would like to DM and click the thread to open the DM
     - In the message box input your message and submit it.